georgemao/serverlesss-demos/build.md

 1. Open the CloudFormation console and deploy the provided file `deploy.yml`.
 There will be 3 parameters you must specify: `APIName`, `APIKey`, `CognitoDomain`.

 2. When complete, goto the CloudFormation `outputs` tab and reference all of the values.
 You will use them later.
+You can test the Cognito hosted ui by pasting the `HostedUIURL` into your browser.
+You should see a Authentication screen.

 ## Step 3: Amplify to bootstrap your project && Auto Generate GraphQL queries from the schema

 1. In a command line run `amplify init`.
 This will run through a series of questions.
-Just accept all defaults.
-Make sure you use the following values
+Make sure you use the following values:

 - Visual Studio Code
 - javascript